beginning of content

 What is an ultrasound scan?

-During an ultrasound scans, a transducer directs high frequency sound waves are directed at the part of body being checked.
-The reflected sound waves (echoes) are sensed by the transducer and are used to create a picture on a monitor.
+During an ultrasound scan, a handheld transducer (probe) sends sound waves into the part of the body being checked.
+The reflected sound waves (echoes) return to the device and are turned into an image on a screen.

 Other types of ultrasounds include: